aau-claaudia/hpc/docs/claaudia-llm.md

 ## API Endpoints

-Obtain your API key from **Settings > Account** in the Open WebU.
-Then create a new API Key.
+Cerate a new Bearer API key from **Settings > Account** in the Open WebU.
 To test the connection you can fetch all models by using:

 ```
 curl -H "Authorization: Bearer YOUR_API_KEY" http://10.92.1.195:3000/api/models